 Before building, create your .env

 file based on the sample template to set up your MySQL database connection parameters.
-Their variables should be self-explanatory.
+The variables should be self-explanatory.

 Use the following command to edit the .env file if desired (make your changes and then type ctrl + x to exit and save):